Am I a Highly Qualified (HQ) Teacher?

 Special Education can be a very confusing situation due to the variety of ways in which Special Education Teachers can be used.
 It is strong recommended that any Special Education Teacher consult with their district or charter school Special Education director before proceeding with any of the methods approved to become HQ.

 Special Education teachers only need to be concerned with HQ status if they are delivering NCLB subject content to students.
-Highly Qualified status does not apply to a Special Ed teacher working in a consulting/collaborative role with a regular education subject teacher.
+HQ status does not apply to a Special Ed teacher working in a consulting/collaborative role with a regular education subject teacher.

 You will need to contact your HR department or Special Education director in order to utilize the Multiple Subject Extended Framework.
 Please note that the Framework is only available to veteran teachers (licensed prior to July 1, 2009) and teachers already considered HQ in one subject area using the approved HQ methods for Secondary Content Areas (see above).